hmishra2250/hmishra2250.github.io/_posts/2016-12-27-Software-Installation-Guide-ML.md

 export LIBRARY_PATH=path-to-latest-cuda/:$LIBRARY_PATH
 ```

-	* Note that the default cuda path is /usr/local/cuda-v.0 until and unless customised during installation
 	* Download and Install latest CuDNN from the official page (CuDNN v5.1 latest as of writing this).
 If you are installing cuda from sources, follow below path, else find first the cuda installation path using "_which nvcc_".
 	Extract the Archive and follow the following commands: